abstract-333/abstract-333/README.md

 ## About Me

-🌐 **Ukrainian by heart, Syrian by heritage, global by vision.** Proud to represent both of my beautiful countries on the global tech stage.

 💻 **Backend Expertise:** I specialize in crafting robust and scalable systems using Python frameworks like **FastAPI**.

 ⚡ **Tech Interests:** Actively exploring technologies such as: